Kishor-Bibin/wildrydes-aws-project-/Doc.md

     - Choose "Lambda Function" as the integration type and **enable "Lambda Proxy integration"**.
     - Select your `request-unicorn` Lambda function and create the method.

-    **Screenshot: Creating Resource and Method**
-    [Add screenshots showing the process of creating the resource and POST method in API Gateway]

 5. **Configure Method Request Authorization:**
     - Select the "Method Request" for the POST method.
     - Under "Authorization", select your `wild-rides-authorizer` Cognito user pool.
     - Save the settings.

-    **Screenshot: Configuring Authorization**
-    [Add screenshot showing the authorization settings for the POST method]

 6. **Deploy the API:**
     - Click the "Deploy API" button.
     - Create a new stage named `dev` (or similar) and deploy.

-    **Screenshot: Deploying the API**
-    [Add screenshot of the API Gateway deployment page]

 7. **Note the Invoke URL:**
     - Copy the **Invoke URL** for the deployed API stage.